-Do not unscrew the four black screws on the frame (fig. 5).
+Do not unscrew the four black screws (fig. 6).

-Warning

-Risk of injury!
+Warning Risk of injury!

-Scratched glass in the appliance door may develop into a crack.
-Do not use a glass scraper, sharp or abrasive cleaning aids or detergents.
-The hinges on the appliance door move when opening and closing the door, and you may be trapped.
+- Scratched glass in the appliance door may develop into a crack.
+Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
 Keep your hands away from the hinges.